 Internet: Free WiFi is available throughout the ashram grounds.
 Please note that WiFi is not available during morning and evening satsangs (6:00-8:00 am and 8:00-10:00 pm), which everyone is invited to attend.

 Money: You can use American or Bahamian dollars throughout the Bahamas and at the ashram.
-We accept Visa, MasterCard, American Express, Discover, cash (US dollars), and US certified bank drafts to the name Sivananda Ashram Yoga Retreat.
+We accept Visa, MasterCard, Discover, cash (US dollars), and US certified bank drafts to the name Sivananda Ashram Yoga Retreat.
 We do not accept personal checks, travelers checks, or American Express.

 FROM THE AIRPORT:

-- Take a taxi to our dock location at Elizabeth on Bay Marketplace (on the corner of Bay St and Elizabeth Ave) in downtown Nassau.
+- Take a taxi to our dock at Elizabeth on Bay Marketplace and Marina (on the corner of Bay Street and Elizabeth Ave) in downtown Nassau.
 You can pay for the taxi with American or Bahamian dollars (you can use either currency throughout the Bahamas and at the ashram).
 The cost of the taxi will be approximately $45 (plus a surcharge for more than two people and extra luggage).

-- Our boat will pick you up at Elizabeth on Bay Marketplace and take you to the ashram, a 5-minute boat ride across the bay from the dock in Nassau.
+- Our boat will pick you up from our dock at Elizabeth on Bay Marketplace and Marina and take you to the ashram, a five-minute boat ride across the bay from the dock in Nassau.
 While there is a regular boat schedule, we will do our best to ensure that our boat meets you at the dock in a timely manner so you do not have to wait long.